A therapy dog should be even-tempered, good-natured, and enjoy being handled by other people.

 The therapy dog

-The vast majority of therapy pets are dogs, because they can be easily trained.
-Therapy dogs can be any size, breed, color, shape, or gender.
+The vast majority of therapy pets are dogs.
+Therapy dogs can be any size, color, shape, gender or breed (other than coyote & wolf hybrids).
 Primarily, they must enjoy being around people!

 To be a therapy dog, your dog:

 - will need to have been evaluated by a veterinarian in the past year.

 - must be able to ride in a car well; so that s/he isn’t stressed when arriving at a visit.

 - must be well house trained; no accidents.

 - must wear a 4-ft leash, harness or leader at all times while on a visit.
 Smaller dogs may be leashed or harnessed and transported in a stroller or basket.

 - must be comfortable around all breeds of dogs.
 Being calm around cats and rabbits is a bonus!

 - most importantly, must love people.
 A skittish or overly excitable dog can be unpredictable, which means therapy work may not be the right fit for him/her.